-To qualify for Cardiac Rehab, you must have or have had one of the following conditions:
+To qualify, you must have or have had one of the following conditions:

 - Coronary Artery Bypass Graft